nhoudelot/demosdebs/dos/intros/1995/magiccarpet-by-keenlikefrogs/debian/magiccarpet-by-keenlikefrogs.6.md

 # DESCRIPTION
-Magic Carpet is a demonstration released by Keen Like Frogs in 1995. magiccarpet-by-keenlikefrogs is the launcher that use Dosbox to run it. intro ranked 1st at Wired 1995
+Magic Carpet is a demonstration released by Keen Like Frogs in 1995. magiccarpet-by-keenlikefrogs is the launcher that use Dosbox-x to run it. intro ranked 1st at Wired 1995

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information